 LinkedIn is the most powerful tool to build your professional circle and discover new leads.
 According to LinkedIn, 6 people get hired by a company every minute and brands have increased their conversion rate by 33%.
 So, if you want to be successful in your career or business, you need to build your professional relationships.

 Let it be your Rolodex — your list of connections you can tap for information when you need it.
 But it is not a free-for-all when it comes to connecting with people.
-As you already may know, there are some limitations to sending connection requests to people.

 What is the LinkedIn connections limit?

 LinkedIn has experienced a lot of scams and the site can be abused by spammers and phishers.
 However, most of the abuse comes from legitimate users who misuse the site to get closer to others they know or want to know better.

 It has over 66.8 million monthly active users in the United States alone and over 810 million users worldwide.